Aftabe/HTML5-paga/README.md

 # HTML5-page.
-This is a webpage just for testing.
+This is where you can practice your code.
 Contents in this page will be changed.
 HTML5,CSS AND JS are used in this webpage.
 How to use boostrap4 grid systems.